The Adolescent Therapeutic Community

 Transitional apartments serve as a branch of the treatment community, helping participants gradually adjust to independence and responsibility.
 The administrative staff gradually transfers authority to participants, encouraging them to take advantage of Jerusalem’s social opportunities.
 The participants maintain direct connections with the therapeutic community through regular meetings for psychotherapy, vocational support, clubs, and social activities.
 Relationships with Families We believe in creating an accessible treatment community that interacts openly with its surroundings.
 All participants visit their parents at home every two weeks and are present at meetings between staff and parents.
 These meetings are held at the beginning of treatment, at all transition stages, and on an as-needed basis with advanced notice.

-We believe in an open therapeutic community, which is not a total framework.
-Those recovering go to their parents' house every two weeks.
+We believe in an open therapeutic community.
+Those recovering are invited to visit their parents' house every two weeks.
 Personal team meetings with the parents are held in the presence of the rehabilitators.
 The frequency is determined according to need and prior arrangement.
 The meetings take place in any case both at the entrance stages and at the various transitions.

 Eligibility: